EricPedley/py-zwo-eaf/README.md

 # Python ZWO EAF Python bindings

+These are Python bindings for the manufacturer-provided C++ drivers for one specific model of Electronic Auto Focuser for an astronomy telescope.

 Tested on this product: https://astronomy-imaging-camera.com/product/eaf-5v/ on Arch Linux x86-64.
 No plans to include support for more platforms.
 Original C++ drivers are from here: https://www.zwoastro.com/software/